 How Do I Choose the Right Medicare Plan?

-You must also determine what you need in a Medicare plan.
-Some Medicare Advantage plans can offer you additional benefits, available at an additional charge.
-Many Medicare Advantage plans can lower your health care costs, depending on the plan you select.
-Some Advantage plans, like HMOs or PPOs, limit the doctors and providers you can use to a local network: if you use providers outside of the network, you may face an extra charge.
+Next, determine what you need in a Medicare plan.
+Some Medicare Advantage (MA) plans offer additional benefits (at an additional charge).
+Many MA plans can lower your healthcare costs, depending on the plan you select.
+Some Advantage plans, such as HMOs and PPOs, limit the doctors and providers you can use to a local network; if you use providers outside of the network, you may face an extra charge.
 On other plans, you are required to get a referral from your primary care physician in order to see a specialist.

 Most PPO plans allow you to see a specialist without a referral, but they charge extra if you visit an out-of-network provider.
 In a PFFS plan, your chosen provider must accept Medicare and the plan’s terms of payment.
 Referrals are not necessary for specialist appointments.

 Travel arrangements are another important factor when selecting a plan.
 If you choose a Medicare Advantage plan with a network but frequently travel outside that network, that may not be the best plan for your needs.
 Some MA plans include prescription drug coverage, so it isn’t necessary to enroll in a Part D plan.